 It is also easy to argue that our culture has only become more humane because it became more prosperous and less embattled.
 We are still living in the glow of post-war prosperity and decadence.
 It is easy to be kind and gracious to others when you live in a functioning and prosperous society, where there is no daunting foreign army threatening you, and where the rule of law is well-established.
 Take those things away and we will see how kind and gracious people still are, and we will find that human rights becomes a very malleable concept.
 If the Night of the Long Knives happened today and we had the war before us, I have grave doubts about how we would fare against the Nazis ( and I mean real Nazis, not the people that Twitter activists and anti-Trump political alarmists complain about).
 The storm will come again, because it always does, and we will not be ready.
 There is no techno-Utopia waiting for us at the end of all this capital-p “Progress.”
 There is only the same human nature that always has to be managed well by the grace and mercy of our Saviour.
 And when it is not managed well, when we reject the commandments of Jesus for the worship of self and sensuality, the monsters in our hearts come out to play and start to shape the society we live in.

 So the fact that there are some things which are better today than they were in the past doesn’t mean that things that are “thousands of years old” are automatically bad, especially when the world that we have was so greatly influenced by those ideas that are thousands of years old.
 It does not mean that our future is automatically going to be good.
 There is no logical implication of the future based on the past.
 This is a non-sequitur.
 Just because something has happened in the past doesn’t mean it will happen in the future.
 This trend that good things have come with time has been isolated to certain parts of the world and certain times in history.
 Other cultures have declined as the West has risen.
-The Middle East and the Chinese were more stable and powerful in the past than they are now.
+The Middle East and China were more stable and powerful in the past than they are now.
 So, just because things have gotten better with time for us doesn’t mean that there is anything special about the future merely for being the future, or anything bad about the past merely for being the past.
 It is also interesting that it is precisely the people who complain about the Bible’s principles being thousands of years old who then listen to the wisdom in other writings that are also thousands of years old, like Plato and Aristotle, or the ideas of Siddhartha Gautama (the Buddha).
 This “chronological snobbery” is selectively applied to Christianity and the Bible.

 Rogan talks as though people’s scientific knowledge is supposed to make them very competent in every area, or is supposed to make them more moral people.
 This is clearly irrational.
 Notice the similarity between this and Sam Harris’s implied contention that failing to believe in Darwinian evolution and believing the book of Genesis must mean that you will be an incompetent statesman or politician or incompetent in any professional career.
 There is no reason why our ancestors should not be wise or moral, or even more wise and moral than we are, simply because they don’t know about the Big Bang or other scientific truths.
 The New Atheist worship of science encourages the idea that merely having scientific knowledge makes you almost like a superior species, like the next stage in human evolution, an übermensch.
 But it does nothing of the sort.
 Someone who has scientific knowledge can be as immoral as anyone else and have no wisdom in how they deal with people and the demands and difficulties of life.
 Having scientific knowledge does not make you better as a human being than someone else.